This is an

-This web page provides information about the conversion between Ambisonics and TBE formats, allowing users of the excellent Ambisonics suites of plugins currently available such as Ambix by Matthias Kronlachner or O3A by Richard Furse, to convert their mixes for creating soundtracks for the Facebook platform with minimal loss of spatial information.
+This web page provides information about the conversion between High Order Ambisonics (typically 3rd order, 16 channels) and TBE format, allowing users of the excellent Ambisonics suites of plugins currently available such as Ambix by Matthias Kronlachner, O3A by Richard Furse, Ambipan by Noisemakers, 360Pan Suite by Audioease, etc., to convert their mixes for creating soundtracks for the Facebook platform with minimal loss of spatial information.

-An Ambisonics multichannel sound track is not based on the concept of "position of the loudspeakers", as in a stereo (Left-Right) or "surround 5.1" (Left, Right, Center, Sub, Left Surroudn, RIght Surround) formats.
+An Ambisonics multichannel sound track is not based on the concept of "position of the loudspeakers", as in a stereo (Left-Right) or "surround 5.1" (Left, Right, Center, Sub, Left Surround, Right Surround) formats.

 Instead, the complete spatial information is represented by a number of "spherical harmonics" signals, at increasing orders.
-The number of signals for each order is increasing, and the corresponding polar pattern of the equivalent "virtual microphone" are shown here:
+The number of signals for each order is increasing, and the corresponding polar patterns of the equivalent "virtual microphones" are shown here:

 An ambisonics stream of order 3 can be easily recorded, employing a suitable microphone system, such as the Eigenmike(TM) or other microphone arrays of different shape.
 Here you can see an Eigenmike and the RAI-AIDA cylindrical microphone array built by dismounting an Eigenmike and remounting capsules and electronics inside a cylindrical body, for providing increased accuracy in azimuthal information: